gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 - [Publish the NuGet packages][publish-nuget-packages]
 - [Create a GitHub release][create-github-release]

-At work I've been increasingly using [VSTS][vsts].
-The service has come a long way and when deploying to `Azure` it's a no brainer.
-But for my purpose I wanted anonymous users to have access to a read-only view.
+For my purpose I wanted anonymous users to have access to a read-only view.
 I initially selected [AppVeyor][app-veyor] as it seems to be the most popular choice for `.NET` open-source projects.
 But while browsing around I discovered than projects were often using more than one platform.
 [Travis CI][travis-ci] and [CircleCI][circle-ci] seemed to be the two other prevailing options.
-I decided to leverage the three platforms so that I could highlight their pros and cons.<!--more-->
+Since the initial version of this post, [Azure DevOps][azure-devops] has released a free and unlimited plan for open source projects.
+I decided to leverage the four platforms so that I could highlight their pros and cons.<!--more-->

 ## Configuration

 The code is hosted on the `GitHub` repository [Cake build][cake-build].
 It's named [Cake][cake] after my favourite build automation system and the project is using `Cake` as its build system.

-`AppVeyor`, `Travis CI` and `CircleCI` all use [YAML][yaml] configuration files.
-This means than your build steps are living in the same space than your code and this presents several benefits:
+`AppVeyor`, `Azure DevOps`, `CircleCI` and `Travis CI` all use [YAML][yaml] configuration files.
+This means that your build steps are living in the same space than your code and this presents several benefits:

 - Any developer can modify the build
 - The project is self-contained
   - Developers don't have to search where the build is located
   - It doesn't matter if something terrible happens to the build server
-- Ability to run the build locally for certain platforms
+- Ability to run the build locally on some platforms

-I'm sure you'll be as surprised as I was when you'll realise how simple the `YAML` files are:
+I'm sure you'll be as surprised as I was when I realised how simple the `YAML` files are:

 - `AppVeyor`: [appveyor.yml][app-veyor-config]
+- `Azure DevOps`: [azure-pipelines.yml][azure-devops-config]
+- `CircleCI`: [.circleci/config.yml][circle-ci-config]
 - `Travis CI`: [.travis.yml][travis-ci-config]
-- `CircleCI`: [.circleci/config.yml][circle-ci-config]

 ## The code